 State contract evaluators are selected, trained and supervised by the SOCP Evaluation Unit.
 Evaluators are required to interview and evaluate persons in accordance with the protocol contained within this handbook, as well as present their findings in court when necessary.
-In accordance with the requirement for independent evaluations (WIC 6601(e)), state contractors are the sole resource for the Department when there is a split opinion in the first two evaluations.
+In accordance with the requirement for independent evaluations (WIC 6601(e)), state contractors are the sole resource for the Department when the first two evaluations result in a split opinion.